iomete/iom-docs/glossary/ml-pipelines.md

 ---
 title: ML Pipelines
-description: Explore ML Pipelines, a crucial aspect of machine learning that addresses the challenges of connecting various stages like pre-processing, feature extraction, model fitting, and validation.
-Learn about the ML Pipelines API in MLlib, specifically under the "spark.ml" package, which provides a solution for creating and tuning pipelines, particularly suitable for large-scale datasets.
-Understand the key components, including Transformers and Estimators, and discover how this powerful tool simplifies tasks such as classifying text documents through segmentation, cleaning, feature extraction, and training with cross-validation.
+description: Machine learning algorithms involve multiple stages, from pre-processing to feature extraction, model fitting, and validation.
+Connecting these stages, especially with large-scale datasets, can be challenging.
+Many ML libraries are not optimized for distributed computation or pipeline creation and tuning.
 ---

 # ML Pipelines